fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 with color quickly.
 This was used in a handful of games and demos, but not usually in static images.
 If the leftmost pixel in a scanline is zero, the results are undefined.

-An 320-mode image that uses a single color palette is limited to 16 different colors, where each color can be one of 4096 different values.
+A 320-mode image that uses a single color palette is limited to 16 different colors, where each color can be one of 4096 different values.
 With 16 palettes of 16 colors, it's possible to have up to 256 colors in a single image, but only 16 on any given line.